PRISBteam/Plastic-Slip-Simulator/README.md

 This module contains a useful function for automating outputs of matrices and other variables as .txt files.

-### visualisation.py

-This module contains a (non-optimised and not as-of-yet user-friendly) function that outputs pictures of the complex with selected 1-cells, 2-cells or 3-cells highlighted.

 ## Known/unresolved issues:

 1. The function build.find_neighbours() returns a TypeError for an asymmetrical BCC structure.
-2. The function visualisation.graph_complex() is currently unoperational, since it needs yet to be updated to the module-like version of the code (as it is written, it is still from the time when the whole code was written in a single .py file).

 ## Acknowledgements